Gerri Green

-Gerri Germaine Green (pronounced Gary) (born September 14, 1995) is an American professional football defensive end.
+Gerri Germaine Green (pronounced Gary) (born September 14, 1995) is a former American professional football defensive end.
 He played college football at Mississippi State and was selected by the Indianapolis Colts in the sixth round of the 2019 NFL draft.
 He has also been a member of the New England Patriots, Washington Football Team, Las Vegas Raiders, Tennessee Titans and Chicago Bears.

 Early life

 Green was born in Jackson, Mississippi and grew up in Greenville, Mississippi.
 He attended Greenville High School, where he was a standout defensive player for the Hornets.
 Rated a four-star recruit by several talent evaluators, Green played in the Mississippi-Alabama All-Star and the Semper Fidelis Bowl after recording 98 tackles, including 11.5 for loss, and 5.0 sacks in his senior year.
 He committed to play football at Mississippi State over offers from Arkansas, Auburn, Louisiana-Lafayette, Ole Miss, Tennessee, and Vanderbilt.

 College career

 Green spent five seasons as a member of the Mississippi State Bulldogs, redshirting his freshman season.
 As a redshirt freshman, Green made 49 tackles, 2.5 of which were tackles for loss, and intercepted two passes and was named to the Southeastern Conference (SEC) All-Freshman team.
 He played defensive end and served as a team captain in his redshirt senior season and recorded 31 tackles, 6.5 tackles for loss and 3.5 sacks.
 Over the course of his collegiate career, Green made 161 career tackles (20.5 for loss) with 8.5 sacks.
 Off the field, Green was named to the SEC Community Service Team and was nominated for the 2018 Wuerffel Trophy.
 Following the end his final season, Green received an invitation to play in the 2019 Senior Bowl and made four tackles in the game.